mkhmtolzhas/mkhmtdots/README.md

     cp -r .config/* ~/.config/
     ```

-4. Update the Waybar configuration:
+4. Update the Waybar and Wofi configuration:
+    If your Waybar and Wofi configuration references a CSS file like:
+    ```
+    @import "/home/mkhmtcore/.cache/wal/colors-waybar.css";
+    ```
-    If your Waybar configuration references a CSS file like `/home/mkhmtcore/.cache/wal/colors-waybar.css`, make sure to replace `mkhmtcore` with your actual username.
+    make sure to replace "mkhmtcore" with your actual username.

 5. Restart your session and enjoy your new setup!